ningchencontact/azure-docs.zh-tw/articles/active-directory/user-help/multi-factor-authentication-end-user-signin.md

 ---
-title: 使用雙因素驗證登入-Azure AD
+title: Sign-in using authentication with a work or school account - Azure AD
-description: 瞭解如何使用各種雙因素驗證方法來登入您的公司或學校帳戶。
+description: Learn how to sign in to your work or school account using the various two-factor verification methods.
 services: active-directory
 author: eross-msft
 manager: daveba